nlscott/marshmallow/README.md

 # Marshmallow
-This gem is a collction of macOS specfic facts and actions that may be helpful for macadmins.
+> **Note:** This has not been fully tested since macOS 10.14 but is working as of Ventura 13.4.1

-Tested on macOS 10.12.
+This gem is a collection of macOS specific facts and actions that may be helpful for macadmins.

 ## Usage
-To see a list of availible options for Marshmallow, require 'Marshmallow' in file then type:
+To see a list of available options for Marshmallow, require 'Marshmallow' in the file then type:
 `puts Marshmallow.options`

-output should be similar to this:
+the output should be similar to this:
 ***
 	- apps_installed
 	- ard_info1